What Is Candida?

 Why is it important to eliminate certain food allergens like milk protein casein, sugar and gluten important part of treating autism?

 Casein is the protein found in cow’s milk and human milk.
 Researchers found that the traces of cow’s milk had a chemical that looked like morphine.
-Morphine as we all know is an highly addictive opiate.
-Casein, which is the milk protein breaks down during digestion and releases lots of opiates called casomorphins which are also a histamine releasers.
+Morphine, as we all know, is a highly addictive opiate.
+Casein, which is the milk protein breaks down during digestion and releases lots of opiates called casomorphins which are also histamine releasers.
 This is the reason why so many people are allergic to dairy.
-In children with autism allergic foods will develop high level of opiates in the bloodstream which increases autistic behaviors which includes less desire to communicate socially and increases confusion.
+In children with autism, allergic foods will develop a high level of opiates in the bloodstream which increases autistic behaviors which includes less desire to communicate socially and increases confusion.

-Elimination of sugar and limiting simple carbs is very important part of stabilizing blood sugar as they have damaging effect on the gut flora and the immune system.
-This is because an autistic child has a different gut flora then a non-autistic child.
+Elimination of sugar and limiting simple carbs is a very important part of stabilizing blood sugar as they have a damaging effect on the gut flora and the immune system.
+This is because an autistic child has a different gut flora than a non-autistic child.
 Yeast or candida feeds and grows on sugar.
 When the sugar is eliminated from the diet, it causes Candida die-off.
-This is also called Herxheimer reaction.
-The Candida yeast releases 79 different toxins when they die, which includes production of ethanol and acetaldehyde.
+This is also called the Herxheimer reaction.
+The Candida yeast releases 79 different toxins when they die, which includes a production of ethanol and acetaldehyde.

 Elimination of gluten helps because gluten causes inflammation in children with autism who already have a leaky gut.
-Parent’s with kids who had autism reported a remarkable improvement in their children’s behavior, attention and speech when they eliminated gluten from their diets.
-The reason behind elimination of gluten from the diet is that autistic kids lack the enzymes to break down the protein in wheat.
-As a result they are broken down to exorphins, or group of opioid peptides also called peptides with morphin like activity, that form during digestion of the gluten protein.
+Parent’s with kids who had autism reported a remarkable improvement in their children’s behavior, attention, and speech when they eliminated gluten from their diets.
+The reason behind the elimination of gluten from the diet is that autistic kids lack the enzymes to break down the protein in wheat.
+As a result, they are broken down to exorphins, or group of opioid peptides also called peptides with morphine like activity, that form during digestion of the gluten protein.
 This results in abnormal behavior in autistic kids.